mojaloop/community-tools/readme.md

 A collection of gulp tools which export data from the mojaloop github and git repos

 See [./oss-stats/README.md](./oss-stats/README.md) for more information.

+[ todo - add circleci link to view latest run or something]